Marella Canary Island and Atlantic Cruises

 Funchal, Madeira

 Funchal is the capital city of the Portuguese island of Madeira.
-Founded by the Portuguese navigator Joao Conclaves Zarco in 1420, Funchal was briefly under firstly Spanish and then British rule but has been under Portuguese rule since 1814, before 1420 Funchal was uninhabited.
+Founded by the Portuguese navigator Joao Conclaves Zarco in 1420.
+Funchal was briefly under firstly Spanish and then British rule but has been under Portuguese rule since 1814.
+Before 1420 Funchal was uninhabited.

-Things to do include a visit to Monte Palace, a 70000 square metre area housing tropical plants from all over the world that is also the home of swans, ducks and hundreds of Koi carp.
-History buffs will love a trip to the Cathedral of our Lady of the Assumption, this gothic style cathedral is made from volcanic rocks carried from nearby Cabo Girao.
+Things to do include a visit to Monte Palace, a 70000 square metre area housing tropical plants from all over the world that is also the home of swans, ducks, and hundreds of Koi carp.
+History buffs will love a trip to the Cathedral of our Lady of the Assumption.
+This gothic style cathedral is made from volcanic rocks carried from nearby Cabo Girao.
 The cathedral is only 88 years younger than Madeira itself.

-Kids of all ages will love a trip to the 3D Fun Art Museum where you become the art, and a whale and dolphin watching boat trip is great fun too!
+Kids of all ages will love a trip to the 3D Fun Art Museum, where you become the art.
+And a whale and dolphin watching boat trip is great fun too!

-Last but not least, Funchal is also the birthplace of an up and coming footballer by the name of Christiano Ronaldo!
+Last but not least, Funchal is also the birthplace of an up-and-coming footballer by the name of Christiano Ronaldo!

 San Sebastian, La Gomera